Anmol-Baranwal/Hack-Your-Growth/README.md

 ✔️ I will regularly update this repo & will only add efficient resources with good UX.

-❌ I will avoid adding every resource since there are already repositories & it will just complicate the things.
+**Note** I will avoid adding every resource since there are already repositories & it will just complicate the things.

 # [Menu](#menu)
 - [Welcome](#welcome)